 Before stopping the engine, operate at low idle for a minute or so.
 This will allow hot areas in the engine to cool gradually and extend engine life.

-With the vehicle stopped, apply the parking brake and place the transmission shifter in NEU-TRAL.
+With the vehicle stopped, apply the parking brake and place the transmission shift lever in NEUTRAL.
 Turn the ignition switch to the OFF position.
 This shuts off the fuel supply to the engine.